NordicID-Radea/django-saml2-auth-nid/README.rst

 **TRIGGER.CREATE_USER** A method to be called upon new user creation.
 This method will be called before the new user is logged in and after the user's record is created.
-This method should accept ONE parameter of user dict.
+This method should accept TWO parameters: user model and user dict (saml parameters).

 **TRIGGER.BEFORE_LOGIN** A method to be called when an existing user logs in.
 This method will be called before the user is logged in and after user attributes are returned by the SAML2 identity provider.
-This method should accept ONE parameter of user dict.
+This method should accept TWO parameters: user model and user dict (saml parameters).

 **ASSERTION_URL** A URL to validate incoming SAML responses against.
 By default, django-saml2-auth will validate the SAML response's Service Provider address